 UNIVERSITY OF WISCONSIN River Falls

 Physics Department faculty specialize in a wide variety of research topics.
-A few examples include:
+Specializations include:

-Our students and faculty are working to better understand some of the most energetic events in the universe.
-The Physics Department is involved with two astrophysics projects at the South Pole, IceCube and the South Pole Neutron Monitors.
-IceCube is a massive telescope that searches for the highest energy neutrinos produced in the universe while the Neutron Monitors observe low energy cosmic rays that are produced in our galaxy and nearby in the sun.
+Our students and faculty are exploring some of the most energetic events in the universe.
+The Physics Department is involved with two astrophysics projects at the South Pole, the IceCube Neutrino Observatory and the South Pole Neutron Monitors.
+IceCube is a cubic-kilometer size telescope searching for sources of the highest energy neutrinos in the universe, while Neutron Monitors observe lower energy cosmic rays produced in our Milky Way galaxy and nearby Sun, monitoring space weather.

-Physics professor Suruj Seunarine (shown) traveled to the South Pole with an undergraduate student to conduct research.
+Physics Professor Suruj Seunarine traveled to the South Pole with an undergraduate to conduct research.
 Students can join the astrophysics research group and conduct research as early as their first year at UWRF.

-A team of physics students mentored by Dr. Spiczak created an autonomous vehicle for the 2018 National Robotics Challenge in Marion, OH.
+A team of physics students mentored by Glenn Spiczak created an autonomous vehicle for the 2018 National Robotics Challenge in Marion, Ohio.

 A photo of the Orion Nebula from our own observatory.

 (Photo courtesy of Matt Vonk)